Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/concepts/storage-and-read-modes.md

 title: Storage and Read Modes
 ---

-The SYSIO platform stores blockchain information in various data structures at various stages of a transaction's lifecycle.
+The Wire platform stores blockchain information in various data structures at various stages of a transaction's lifecycle.
 Some of these are described below.
 The producing node is the `nodeop` instance run by the block producer who is currently creating blocks for the blockchain (which changes every 6 seconds, producing 12 blocks in sequence before switching to another producer).

 ## Blockchain State and Storage